AkaniX3/Memoir-Lab/source/_posts/HTB-Sherlock-writeup.md

 It was a good chall for AD + DC forensics (Active Directory, Domain Controller), where I had to inspect the MFT (Master File Table)

+One huge tip, rely on hints if u are new to

 Useful Stuff:

 - [MTFEcmd tool](https://github.com/EricZimmerman/MFTECmd)
 - Windows Event Viewer
 - Timeline Explorer
 - Just read thru logs and it'll make sense eventually

+### CrownJewel-2

+This one was even faster and easier after i got used to analyzing similar event log files in CrownJewel-1

+Stuff required:

+- Windows Event Viewer
+- Make use of "Find" and check details of logs

 ## Threat Intelligence